mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 - ABLIC [S-34HTS08AB](https://www.ablic.com/en/doc/datasheet/dimm_serial_eeprom_spd/S34HTS08AB_E.pdf) for the SPD hub interface and registers
 - [JEDEC JESD400-5C](https://www.jedec.org/system/files/docs/JESD400-5C.pdf) for the SPD hub non-volatile memory organization and contents
 - Richtek [RTQ5119A](https://www.richtek.com/assets/product_file/RTQ5119A/DSQ5119A-02.pdf) for PMIC interface and registers

+## Warning and Disclaimer

+**Follow this guide at your own risk.** Don't experiment with expensive high capacity, high speed, overclocker-special DDR5.
+We picked up cheap 8GB sticks from an e-Waste recycler, and we don't care if they get damaged.

+{{% alert context="danger" %}}
+THE SOFTWARE, HARDWARE, AND TUTORIAL ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE, HARDWARE, AND TUTORIAL OR THE USE OR OTHER DEALINGS IN THE SOFTWARE, HARDWARE, AND TUTORIAL.
+{{% /alert %}}

 ## Connections